jchan1990/Project-4-Portfolio-Project/readme.md

 **Week 12: Sprint, QA, Present**

   * A 10 minute presentation on your application (7 mins) and process (3 mins)
-  * A **git repository hosted on GitHub**, with a link to your hosted project, and frequent commits dating back to the very beginning of the project
+  * A **Git repository hosted on GitHub** and frequent commits dating back to the very beginning of the project
   * A **link to your app on Google Play** in the URL section of your GitHub repo
   * **Succesfull API calls** to save and/or retrieve data from the internet
   * A **polished user interface** reflecting Material Design principles